 Custom Vs. Off-the-Shelf Solutions

-The decision of whether to go with ready-made financial crime prevention software or develop a custom one should be based on the needs of the specific business.
+The decision of whether to go with ready-made financial crime prevention software for bank or develop a custom one should be based on the needs of the specific business.
 If you’re still undecided, check out the list of pros and cons we’ve prepared for each option.
-You can also contact our specialist for an in-depth consultation that will help you better understand which option is suitable for your specific case and get answers to any questions you may have about financial crime prevention and AML software for banks.
+You can also contact our specialist for an in-depth consultation that will help you better understand which option is suitable for your specific case and get answers to any questions you may have about AML software vendors and financial crime prevention for banks.

 Top AML/FCP Solutions

-Let’s take a closer look at the world’s leading providers of anti-money laundering and financial crime prevention software for banks and non-banking organizations providing financial services.
+Let’s take a closer look at the world’s leading financial crime prevention software providers and anti-money laundering software vendors for banks and non-banking organizations offering financial services.

 The vendor offers a cloud-based analytics solution called NICE Actimize Suspicious Activity Monitoring (SAM).
 It provides real-time, customer-centric fraud prevention and supports a holistic, enterprise-wide fraud management program helping businesses of all sizes detect, prevent, and investigate money laundering and fraud and avoid compliance violations.